Kia Sorento: Chile

 The fourth-generation Sorento was launched in Chile on 22 April 2021, in two trim levels: Standard and Full.
 All variants are powered by a 2.5-litre GDi petrol engine, with option of all-wheel drive.

+The facelifted Sorento was launched in Chile on 12 June 2024, with six variants: 2.5L AT6 2WD, 2.5L AT6 AWD, V6 3.5L AT8 AWD Full, 2.2L diesel 8DCT 2WD, 2.2L diesel 8DCT AWD and 2.2L diesel 8DCT AWD Full.
+For powertrains, it is available with a 2.5-litre MPi petrol, a 3.5-litre MPi V6 petrol and a 2.2-litre CRDi turbocharged diesel.

 Colombia

 The fourth-generation Sorento was launched in Colombia on 18 October 2023, as a sole variant, powered by a 3.5-litre MPi V6 petrol engine and all-wheel drive is standard.

+The facelifted Sorento was launched in Colombia on 16 August 2024, in the sole Zenith grade, powered by either a 3.5-litre V6 MPi petrol or a 2.2-litre CRDi turbocharged diesel.

 Mexico

 The fourth-generation Sorento was launched in Mexico on 14 January 2021, in four trim levels: LX, EX, EX Pack and SX.
 All trim levels comes as a 7-seater, except for the SX that comes as a 6-seater.
 All variants were powered by a 2.5-litre GDi petrol engine.
 In November 2021, the 2.5-litre T-GDi turbocharged petrol engine was added for the SX-L trim (replacing the former SX trim) and the LX trim was discontinued.

-The facelifted Sorento debuted in Mexico on 12 March 2024, with trim levels and powertrain options remain unchanged from the pre-facelift model.
+The facelifted Sorento was launched in Mexico on 12 March 2024, with trim levels and powertrain options remain unchanged from the pre-facelift model.